 it was more or less dead in the water as the band sort of fizzled

 out that summer.
-Hard to pin down exactly what happened but at the
+Hard to pin down exactly what happened but we still

-summer, we still get together and make some noise now and then.
+get together and make some noise now and then, and there werent

-and most enthusiastic people I have ever met.
+people I have ever met, and one hell of a singer.
 After a few years

 of working with her, and eventually playing some gigs with her,